 We carry out two complementary types of tax audits:

 - remote audits, conducted in our offices, and

-Note that an auditor contacting you does not necessarily mean that you have failed to meet your fiscal obligations.
+If an auditor contacts you, it does not necessarily mean that you have failed to meet your fiscal obligations.

-Every auditor is required to follow procedure if he or she decides to conduct an audit in your offices.
+Every auditor is required to follow procedure if he or she decides to conduct an audit at you place of business.
 There are several steps to such an audit.